jegrami/blog/content/articles/why_study_dsa.rst

 .. note-info::

     I use the terms 'programmer', 'software engineer', and 'software developer' interchangeably in this article.
-They all mean the same thing to me.
-A programmer is someone who specializes in writing computer source code, a.k.a programs.
-To be a software developer or software engineer, you need to be skilled in computer programming as well as other things like software design and testing.
+IMHO, they're the same in a general context, but their slight connotations are also worth noting.
+A programmer is someone who specializes in writing computer source code, a.k.a. programs.
+Software engineer and software developer are roles that involve a lot of programming.
+To be a software developer or software engineer, you need to be skilled in at least one programming language as well as other things like software design and testing, and have a broad undersanding of computer systems and engineering principles.